GovTechSG/apex-cloud-auth/docs/dev/jwks-endpoint.md

 ## Utilizing JWKS endpoint in the Intranet

-To utilize JWKS endpoint in the intranet, it is recommended for the Consumer of the API to contact the Publisher to allow the endpoint URL/IP to be whitelisted.
+To utilize JWKS endpoint in the intranet, it is recommended for the Consumer of the API to contact the API Publisher to allow the JWKS endpoint URL/IP to be whitelisted.

 ## Generating JWKS